Common Misconceptions about Receiving a DUI Citation

 Breath Test Results Can Be Refuted

 There are a myriad of technical defenses to the admissibility of the breath test result itself.
+If the officer failed to follow either the manufacturer’s protocol or the Department of Health protocol in operating the machine, the results may be in admissible.
+If the officer’s certification to operate the machine or the Department of Health Certification for the specific breath testing device has lapsed, the test result may be inadmissible.
 The fact that someone submitted to the breath test and it was 0.08 or greater does not mean that their case is not a good case for trial.
 It may be an excellent case for trial.
 But the only way to know is to secure the representation of an experienced and aggressive DUI defense lawyer who knows what to look for in these challenging drunk driving cases.

 Watch this video to learn how Paul Cramm defends DUI and DWI defense and to see why you need his representation in your Kansas City Drunk Driving case.